pickleball002/kenr/docs/the_algorithm.md

 Remember winners always move up and losers move down.

+(.55 and .56 are configurable)

 Part II.

 How many games would someone have to lose as a 4.1 to move to a 4.0 with essentially playing equal weight opponents?
-If you went to a tournament an lose 11-7 11-7.
+If you went to a tournament and lost 11-7 11-7.
 Then in consolation lost 15-10.
 That's not enough to move a .1 needle.
 Second tournament same result.
 So that's about right.
-Losing 6 games or as a 4.1 with same opponents is about the amount needed to move you to 4.0.
+Losing 6 games or so as a 4.1 with same opponents is about the amount needed to move you to 4.0.

 There are lots of sub topics here....